Polymer 1

 A little background on web components for those who haven’t heard that much about it, *anyone else skip this bit*.
 The point of web components is to expand on the limited amount of html elements allowing you to plug and play with your own elements without having to write out all the code all over again.

-It does this by having names such as where it includes the hyphen in the middle, this defines your web component.
+It does this by having names such as

 Like standard html elements they can have attributes which you can define.
 With polymer, they can also have their own CSS and functions too all in the same element so its easy to see what's going on.
 This is a simple overview and if you want more details you can read up in the docs.